How to Get Involved - Senior Companions

 How can I become a Senior Companion?

-The Senior Companion Program is sponsored by the University of Maine Cooperative Extension, With funding from the Corporation for National and Community Service, United Way of Eastern Maine and through tax-free contributions.
+The Senior Companion Program is sponsored by the University of Maine Center on Aging, with funding from the Corporation for National and Community Service, United Way of Eastern Maine and through tax-free contributions.